 Deepfake has proven beneficial in its application in a number of industries sheltering educational and social media, film industry, digital communications, games, entertainment, healthcare, applied sciences, and various business domains such as fashion and e-commerce.
 Some of the benefits are discussed below;

-Deepfake technology enables users to play multiplayer games and virtual chat worlds such as natural-sounding, smart assistance, digital twins of people.
+Deepfake technology enables users to play multiplayer games and virtual chat worlds such as natural-sounding, smart assistance, digital twins of people, similarly presented in virtual reality.
 It gives better human relationships and interaction online.

 While discussing the consequences of deepfake technology, we should not forget the fact that AI has both positive and negative sides, developers are concerned when and how to improve and apply technologies that truly benefit people and the world, and especially how to make the involvement of society in their development.

 For instance, where the development of deep generative models breeds new possibilities in healthcare, we are also concerned about the patients’ privacy in their treatment and continuous research which needs to be resolved.